 Our comprehensive, independent, and audit-defensible estate and gift tax valuation services help privately held firms fulfill their regulatory and tax compliance requirements.

 The fair value of an asset is estimated, assuming that the price of the asset could be obtained from the sale in an open market.
 Key considerations embedded in the valuation process include the selection of standardized valuation approaches designed for different purposes, adherence to IRS norms to avoid tax penalties, and the assignment of the asset’s fair worth before starting the valuation process to prevent undervaluation.

-In addition to these considerations, several crucial factors play a vital role in designing the valuation process for gift and estate tax, such as:
+In addition to these basic tenets of estate and gift tax valuation, several crucial factors play a vital role in designing the valuation process for gift and estate tax, such as:

 Minority shareholders in closely held corporations often face limited control over the company’s management and direction due to their non-majority voting share positions.
 This lack of control can lead to disadvantages for minority owners, such as a reduced value of their ownership interest.
 Appraisers recognize this challenge and frequently apply a discount for lack of control when valuing minority ownership interests in closely held corporations for estate and gift tax purposes.
 This discount accounts for the diminished influence minority shareholders possess, ensuring a more accurate reflection of the ownership interest’s true value in the valuation process.

 Closely held private corporations lack a readily available market for buying and selling ownership interests, which can make it challenging for owners to find buyers and often necessitates accepting lower prices for their interests.
 To account for this reduced value due to the lack of marketability, appraisers apply a marketability discount when valuing ownership interests in closely held private corporations.
 The size of this discount varies, taking into consideration the corporation’s unique circumstances and the specific minority position, resulting in a more accurate and fair valuation.